hmarthinsen/coactor/README.md

 A **coroutine** is a function that can be suspended, and then resumed later.
 A suspended coroutine saves its local variables, and restores them when it is resumed.
+When a coroutine is suspended, it may yield data out to the caller.
+The caller may send data into the coroutine when resuming it.

 The implementation relies on coroutines as the basic async building block.
 We can implement actors using coroutines by creating a mechanism for receiving and sending messages between coroutines.